Getting an Interview

-Interview Question – Can't remember the exact question, but if focused on an area that in which I obviously didn't have skills or experience.
-View Answer
+- Can't remember the exact question, but if focused on an area that in which I obviously didn't have skills or experience.
+1 Answer

-I applied through an employee referral and the process took 4+ weeks – interviewed at Brocade Communications in December 2009.
+I applied through an employee referral.
+The process took 4+ weeks – interviewed at Brocade Communications (San Jose, CA) in December 2009.